Rebecca Riggs: Theatre

-She has performed a one woman/fifteen character show The Tall Green Stranger in the Ceramic Pot, and also cabarets at the L.A.
+Riggs has performed a one woman/fifteen character show The Tall Green Stranger in the Ceramic Pot, and also in cabarets at the L.A.
 Creation Conventions in 2009 and 2011: The Shower Show (2009) and Witch Way?
 (2011).

 She has performed with many improvisational troupes throughout Australia and has sung with bands, choirs and a cappella groups such as Darc Marc, The Lutin Girls Choir, The Star Pickets, Schrödinger's Cats, and many more.